ltackmann/dice/README.md

 Dependency Injection with Dice
 ------------------------------
-Dice is configured by creating **Module** instances that acts as factories to bind your classes to instances.
-You then pass the this module to an **Injector** which looks for **@inject** annotations and resolves them to the values bound in your module.

 You can use the **@inject** annotation to mark values for injection the following ways:

  * Injection of public and private fields (object/instance variables)